New Initiative Aims To Make Jewish Schools More Inclusive And Accessible For All Students

 “This network allows us to both emphasize the importance of hiring inclusion specialists in our congregational schools and also give direct support to those educators who are working most closely with students with disabilities and their families,” explains Gabrielle Kaplan-Mayer, WCI Director.
 “It is a significant step towards the inclusion of all children in Jewish educational settings across the area.”

-Six congregations have been selected to participate in our second year.
+Five NEW congregations have been selected to participate.
 They are:

 - Ohev Shalom of Bucks County